 All these things have generated a wide range of worries about the future, relating to jobs, surveillance and security, fraud, economic and political disruption, and machines supplanting humanity.

 With increasing discoveries in all aspects of science and technology, it becomes increasingly difficult for people to catch up with new things that may be crucial for their future.
 This applies particularly to concepts that may seem improbable or impossible.
-The cognitive overload is already leading to widespread disbelief, and to the increasing creation of false ideas.
+The cognitive overload is already leading to widespread disbelief and to the increasing creation of false ideas.
 Those who know and those who don’t know regard each other to be wrong.
 This is happening among the laity, scientists and the politicians.

 Despite all this, many people look forward to all the conjectured wonderful things that science will deliver in the near future.
 Others are glad these things haven’t happened yet.
 In the 1970s, Herman Kahn, an American futurologist, said that we would not like to live under the conditions that would occur in the 21st century, but the people of that century would just regard them as normal and enjoy them.
+Do we?

 In a tiny corner of the universe, myriad kinds of organisms have evolved through a process of adaptation.
 We take it for granted that Homo sapiens is the culmination of this process.
 Over billions of years, other species have brought about the oxygen in Earth’s atmosphere, the chalk, limestone and marble in the ground, and have made changes to the climate by removing or adding carbon dioxide to the atmosphere.
 They have clothed most of Earth’s land surface with ecosystems of plants, animals and fungi.

-I think it is becoming harder to guess what will happen in the near future, and more so beyond that.
-But it looks as if we will need to make some critical decisions and actions.
+I think it is becoming harder to guess what will happen in the near future, and more so beyond that, but it looks as if we will need to make some critical decisions and actions.